vanshikahardikshah/su26-ai301-contribution/README.md

 Fork: https://github.com/vanshikahardikshah/sorbet
 Working branch: https://github.com/vanshikahardikshah/sorbet/tree/fix-issue-7399

 During setup, I noticed that Sorbet uses `master` as the default branch instead of `main`, so I switched to `master` before creating my working branch.
-I also had to authenticate GitHub CLI in the browser before I could successfully publish my branch.
+I also had to authenticate GitHub CLI through the browser before I could successfully push my branch.

-I started by reviewing the repository structure and looking for documentation such as the README, contributing information, and relevant project docs.
-Since this issue is about improving the error message for misuse of `T.class_of(SomeModule)`, I searched for terms related to the issue, including `T.class_of`, `mixes_in_class_methods`, `ClassMethods`, `Method does not exist`, and error code `7003`.
+To build Sorbet locally, I first tried running:

+`bundle exec srb tc issue_7399_repro.rb`

+That did not work because the repository root did not have a `Gemfile` or `.bundle` directory.
+I then tried building Sorbet with Bazel, but Bazel was not installed.
+I installed Bazelisk using Homebrew, confirmed Bazel was available, and then successfully built Sorbet with:

+`bazel build //main:sorbet --config=dbg`

+After the build completed successfully, I ran the local Sorbet binary on my reproduction file.

 #### Steps to Reproduce